tslenter/opencv-pedestrian-detector/README.md

 ## 3. Example run function
 #Use function(capture device) / usually 0 or 1

-live_cartoon(1)
+live_detection(1)

 ## 4. License

-"opencv-cartoon-generator" is a free application that can be used to make livestream or image cartoon like.
+"opencv-pedestrian-detector" is a free application that can be used to make livestream or image cartoon like.

-Copyright (C) 2023 Tom Slenter
+Copyright (C) 2021 Tom Slenter

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by